← The journal Vertical M&A Guides February 19, 2026

 For vertical SaaS companies, AI creates several strategic dynamics:

-Workflow automation: Vertical SaaS is evolving from digitising workflows to executing tasks.
-Companies that can automate industry-specific processes (scheduling, billing, compliance checks, reporting) using AI are seeing accelerated growth and heightened acquirer interest.
+Workflow automation: Vertical SaaS is evolving from digitising workflows to helping execute tasks.
+Companies that automate industry-specific processes such as scheduling, billing, compliance checks, or reporting may become more strategically relevant.

-Expanded addressable market: AI enables vertical software to take on services that were previously delivered by humans, expanding the total addressable market for vertical SaaS from purely software spending to include a portion of services spending.
+Expanded addressable market: AI can enable vertical software to take on work that was previously delivered by humans, expanding the role of software in some workflows.

 The Vertical SaaS Opportunity

 Vertical SaaS M&A is a mature, well-established market with a deep ecosystem of sophisticated acquirers.
-The success of Constellation Software's model has attracted billions in capital to the space, creating unprecedented demand for vertical software businesses with strong retention, profitability, and defensible market positions.
+The success of Constellation Software's model has attracted more capital to the space, creating buyer interest in vertical software businesses with strong retention, profitability, and defensible market positions.

-The key to maximising your outcome is understanding the buyer landscape, preparing your business for the metrics acquirers prioritise, and engaging with the process at the right time.
-With disciplined preparation and experienced advisory support, founders of vertical SaaS businesses can achieve exceptional results in today's market.
+The key is understanding the buyer landscape, preparing your business for the metrics acquirers prioritise, and engaging with the process at the right time.
+Founders who want adjacent context can also read our guides to vertical data platforms M&A and AI's implications for SaaS in 2026.